vygandas/elevators/README.md

 Since there was no forms except the button, I didn't used radix or form hooks.
 Also, due how much time already it took, I kept simplified UI.

+Biggerst concern was whether to use rope length witch pulls up the elevator and calculate height and simulate sensors at each floor or jus simulate that whole thing in a black-box manner and just use floors.

+For animation, we could use CSS animate to move elevator between floors more smoothly.
+We could increase elevator speed, and then animation would follow, causing small lag, but it shouldn't be much noticeable.

 ---

 ## PART 1 – Setup base solution according to Standards